-From the setting to the menu, Chef Jody Williams excels on keeping things small and intimate.
+Chef Jody Williams excels on keeping things small and intimate, from the setting to the menu.
 The atmosphere at French-inspired gastroteque Buvette is quaint, welcoming, and sure to put you in good spirits for the day ahead.
 But let’s talk about the food.
-Savory morning meals include the mushroom Croque-Madame with sunny-side egg, and multi-grain toast with smashed avocado, cucumbers, and spiced yogurt.
-For a sweet start, the Belgian waffle topped with raspberries, and whole wheat currant scone are solid choices.
+Savory morning meals include the Croque-Madame with sunny-side egg, and multi-grain toast with smashed avocado, egg molette and spiced yogurt.
+For a sweet start, the Belgian waffle topped with berries, and whole wheat currant scone are solid choices.
 Wash every bite down with a freshly squeezed orange juice or house lemonade made with bitters and seltzer.

 Viand, 673 Madison Ave

 Located on the Upper East Side, this venerable neighborhood coffee shop doesn’t try to impress – and that’s part of its charm.
 Just a few two-person booths, a diner counter lined with stools, and brown and off-white color scheme define Viand’s modest interior.
 Nonetheless, the lengthy egg and omelet menu makes it a go-to breakfast spot for locals and tourists alike.
 And you can’t go wrong with a stack of pancakes smothered in butter and maple syrup with a side of sausage, now can you?